-How to Make Metal Jewelry: Introduction to Metalsmithing
+How to Make Metal Jewelry: Introduction

 If you think metalsmithing means a burly man hammering horseshoes and iron work over a roaring fire, then you came to the right place to learn how to make metal jewelry!
 (He’s a blacksmith, not a metalsmith, though some of the processes in jewelry metalsmithing are very similar to his.)